F-Stack/f-stack/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Don't flush the RX streams before starting forwarding.
 Used mainly with the PCAP PMD.

+*   ``--rxoffs=X[,Y]``

+    Set the offsets of packet segments on receiving if split feature is engaged.
+Affects only the queues configured with split offloads (currently BUFFER_SPLIT is supported only).

+*   ``--rxpkts=X[,Y]``

+    Set the length of segments to scatter packets on receiving if split feature is engaged.
+Affects only the queues configured with split offloads (currently BUFFER_SPLIT is supported only).
+    Optionally the multiple memory pools can be specified with --mbuf-size command line parameter and the mbufs to receive will be allocated sequentially from these extra memory pools.

 *   ``--txpkts=X[,Y]``

     Set TX segment sizes or total packet length.
 Valid for ``tx-only``